DataKinds/datakinds.github.io/_posts/2018-06-21-writing-a-rootkit.md

 ❗❗❗❗❗❗❗❗❗❗❗❗❗❗❗❗

-BEFORE I BEGIN THIS SECTION: If you _ever_, and I mean **_ever_** see this in an actual kernel module, run screaming in the other direction.
+<div style="color:red"><b>BEFORE I BEGIN THIS SECTION:</b></div> If you _ever_, and I mean **_ever_** see this in an actual kernel module, run screaming in the other direction.
 Run as far away as you possibly can.
 This is a massive security risk and the product of a programmer who has absolutely no idea what they are doing or the power that kernel level code wields.
 If you're going to scold me for writing this, I beg that you save your breath. _I already know_, and I've handled it as safe as I possibly could.
 Which, to be fair, isn't very safely.

 ❗❗❗❗❗❗❗❗❗❗❗❗❗❗❗❗